 - Trust issues.
 Trust is difficult to build when people do not spend meaningful time in person.
 At the same time, the lack of trust between inshore and offshore project stakeholders disrupts open communication and increases the risk of insider threat.

 - Language.
-Despite using one language for business communication (English, as a rule), outsourcing companies and offshore teams risk facing misunderstanding due to the use of the non-native language, as many words have subtle connotations learners are often not aware of and people tend to imply something without explaining it explicitly.
+Despite using one language for business communication (English, as a rule), outsourcing companies and offshore teams risk facing misunderstanding due to the use of the non-native language, as many words have subtle connotations learners do not aware of and people tend to imply something without explaining it explicitly.
 Thus, it may happen that understanding the words, a person fails to correctly understand the message.

 A local Project Manager ensures the success of the distributed project by:

 - developing clear processes of setting tasks for the remote team and tracking progress towards their completion;

 - ensuring that the offshore team understands their tasks, roles and responsibilities;

 - developing means to leverage the difference in time;

 - communicating cultural differences to each party to facilitate understanding;

 - monitoring and facilitating communication between the offshore team, the client, and the onshore team;

 - monitoring job satisfaction of the offshore team and voicing concerns to the client, which might not be communicated directly due to language issues, lack of trust or differences in working cultures;